quicwg/base-drafts/draft-ietf-quic-tls.md

 1-RTT Encrypted (key phase 0) (0x06), or 1-RTT Encrypted (key phase 1) (0x07))
 first constructs the packet that it sends without the integrity check.

-In constructing the packet, the endpoint has to consider the extra length that the integrity check will add relative to the path MTU.
-In particular, the integrity check length needs to be subtracted from available space when padding the initial client packet.

 The sender then calculates the integrity check over the entire packet, starting from the type field.
 The output of the hash is appended to the packet.

-A receiver that receives an unprotected packet first checks that the version is correct, then removes the trailing octets.
+A receiver that receives an unprotected packet first checks that the version is correct, then removes the trailing 16 octets.
 It calculates the integrity check over the remainder of the packet.
 Unprotected packets that do not contain a valid integrity check MUST be discarded.

 ## The 128-bit FNV-1a Algorithm {#fnv1a}

-QUIC uses the 128-bit version of the alternative Fowler/Noll/Vo hash, or FNV-1a
+QUIC uses the 128-bit version of the alternative Fowler/Noll/Vo hash (FNV-1a)
-{{FNV}}.
+{{?FNV=I-D.eastlake-fnv}}.

 FNV-1a can be expressed in pseudocode as: